teslaworksumn/domeshow-cherry/README.md

 | 3 | x |   | x |   | x |   | x |   | x |   |
 | 4 | x |   | x |   | x |   | x |   | x |   |

+# License
+This program uses pieces of https://github.com/teslaworksumn/enttec-usb-dmx-pro, which is under the MIT license.
+This license can be found in licenses/enttec_usb_dmx_pro